 piece of cake... well, at least a couple of macarons!

-We offer free training and support through the Pretty+Profesh Facebook Group, and are in the process of extending the amount of guides and self-study kits.
-We will also launch our first super charged live program again in 2016.
+We offer free training and support through the Pretty+Profesh Facebook Group and are in the process of extending the number of guides and self-study kits.
+We will also launch our first supercharged live program again in 2016.
 At this point, I have private clients I assist with sales, social media, website design, branding, etc. but I will be shifting to accept more 1+1 coaching clients, and developing a group program as well beginning in 2016.

 Can you share a bit about how you choose this line of business?
 What transition did you make to owning your own business?

 I have been in sales for what may seem to be way too long... for over a decade.
 If I didn’t stay true to me, I would have failed miserably.
 I am not the typical sales professional.
 I care.
 That is a rare quality in sales.
 Caring is actually seen as a weakness according to 90% of the sales management out there.
 But I was always excellent no matter what it was that I sold.
 Some industries were way too rough and insensitive and so bottom line driven I opted to find something I truly love.
 So this path found me.